-As a real estate agent in 2018, you need a digital camera that is capable of producing high quality pictures to best sell the house or property that you are listing.
+As a real estate agent in 2019, you need a digital camera that is capable of producing high quality pictures to best sell the house or property that you are listing.
 Taking dozens or hundreds of pictures in a day is common.
 Why hire a photographer when you can abide by some simple do’s and don’ts, get the best camera for your budget and take them yourself?
 According to the National Association of Realtors, 89% of buyers that searched for a home on the internet found photos to be among the most useful features.
 Having outstanding images is now a requisite to selling your real estate property in the fewest amount of days.
-Before we get into the best camera for real estate agent guide, check out our list of best practices below:

 Practice.
 When you’ve ordered a camera, get familiar with it.
 Take pictures of your house/property.
 If you purchase a camera with multiple lenses, try them all.
 Get used to the camera menu, and if you need to go manual or auto for most of your shooting.